 We monitor our infrastructure outside of working hours and should any part of the core functionality fail we will attend and intervene.
 Core functionality is: core routing and network services, ability to log in, Group Drives and other data storage, VPN, Email

 Our Self Service Portal is https://itsupport.medschl.cam.ac.uk.
 You can log incidents and service requests and track the progress of your open issues here.

 Phone: 01223 336261 (open during our working hours)

-The CSCS Service Desk acts as your single point of contact into the team on the phone, self service portal, email or in person.
+The CSCS Service Desk acts as your single point of contact into the team on the phone, self service portal or in email.